Angler phishing on social media

 • Beware of links: Be careful when clicking links that are sent to you by strangers, especially in e-mails and direct messages.
 You can always say that you won’t click the link since you don’t know the person, and your cybersecurity is very important to you.
 If you’re sitting with a genuine employee, they will try and explain an alternative to you clicking the link - whereas a fraud often will try and convince you to click the link.

-• Flagging fraud: Report suspicious accounts to the respective social media platforms.
+• Flagging fraud: Report fake accounts and suspicious profiles to the respective social media platforms.
 It might help others avoid falling for the same scam.
 Use the reporting features offered by the platforms for a fast and easy reporting process.

 If you’ve become a victim of an angler phishing attack - or any other type of cyber attack - you should act as soon as you discover the attack.
+Angler phishing is just one of many social media scams that users need to be aware of.
 Reset your passwords to your accounts, and notify the involved parties; this can be your bank if your bank details have been compromised, your e-mail service provider or any other relevant organization.

 Angler phishing serves as proof of the constantly changing strategies used by cybercriminals and emphasizes the importance of being aware and cautious online.
 You can improve your digital defenses and prevent the schemes of cybercriminals by understanding the methods they use in these social media-based attacks, spotting potential warning signs, and acting quickly to take action.